mrocklin/blog/_posts/work/2018-07-08-incremental-saga.md

     explicitly provided as inputs.

-These requested modifiations affect performance a bit, we end up making more copies of the parameters and of some intermediate state.
+These requested modifiations affect performance a bit, we end up making more copies of the parameters and more copies of intermediate state.
 In terms of programming difficulty this took a bit of time (around a couple hours) but is a straightforward task that Fabian didn't seem to find challenging or foreign.